jondot/awesome-aha/README.md

 variable with more than a single letter (as was done because of math), and if/else expressions.
 Later, non-functional languages would adopt it.
 Thanks, John!.
 * :coffee: [Greg Young on Software](https://vimeo.com/108441214) - (video) a few observations about what makes a good or bad codebase, a good or bad design.
 Spoiler: it's the code size; sort of.
 Has many other good observation if you have not a lot of experience.
 Very repetitive, but good.
+* :coffee: :pushpin: [Rob Pike's Notes on Programming in C](https://docs.google.com/document/d/1ZhB5a7MoY1hEkKcbn9TAB4bMSjyZZWer_6Q-EHKJeOc/edit?usp=sharing) - Really this could have been called "shit people knew in 89' that people today will keep rediscovering and fight about - but will never stop to realize they're really reinventing a flatter wheel".

 ## Functional Programming